 Remember that it’s essential to speak fluently and clearly during your test.
-If you can’t finish your sentences, or if your words are mumbled, then you’re likely to lose points.
+If you can’t finish your sentences or your words are mumbled, you’re likely to lose points.

 Make sure you aren’t shy about asking your tester to repeat themselves to help build rapport (and make them feel more comfortable with you), but only do so sparingly—the more you speak, the better.

 That being said, don’t get too carried away; some test centers allow testers to take notes on their tablet as they listen, so even if what you say isn’t clear in one attempt, it might be by another try.

 3. Know your topic

 Ensure you have plenty of background knowledge on your topic.
 You needn’t be an expert in everything, but it’s important that you can speak intelligently about your subject.

 If you don’t know much about it, do some research and familiarize yourself with different perspectives and opinions to share these insights with your examiner during your conversation.

 Choose a good variety of vocabulary: You must be able to use various types of vocabulary when speaking English because they add variation and depth to what you say.
 Make sure there is at least one difficult word or phrase in each sentence and several ‘easy’ words.